sethalves/snow2-client/README.md

 make SCHEME=scheme install
 ```

-*scheme* can be any of chibi, chicken, gauche, sagittarius.
+*scheme* can be any of chibi, chicken, foment, gauche, sagittarius.
 For example:

 ```
 make SCHEME=chicken install